School Resource Officers

 School resource program makes a difference

-A decline in juvenile cases and arrests can be attributed to the Elkhart County Sheriff's Department school resource officer program.
+A decline in juvenile cases and arrests can be attributed to the Elkhart County Sheriff's Office school resource officer program.

-In partnership with three districts within ECSD's primary jurisdiction, the department makes one officer available at all times within the school system.
+In partnership with two districts within ECSO's primary jurisdiction, the department makes one officer available at all times within the school system.
 These officers go into the classroom to teach the importance of following the law, get to know students one-on-one to establish good community relations, and investigate incidents occurring on school grounds.